 - Fine-toothed saw

-- Chain and eye screws (Instead of chain, you can substitute cable or cord.)
+- Chain and six eye screws

 - Exterior wood screws

 - Two eye screws and swing hooks

 - Piano hinge

 WHAT YOU’LL DO

 Step 1: Gather all the cooking and cleaning gear you want to store in your chuck box.
 The amount of gear you have will determine the size of your chuck box and how the inside is designed.
 The box shown here is just one example of how your box could look.
 Some boxes have only one or two drawers to make room for larger items such as pots and pans.
 It’s up to you.

 Once you have decided on the size and shape of your box, cut out all the plywood pieces.
 Sand, prime and paint all plywood surfaces and edges before assembling.
 This is much easier than painting the box afterward.
 Add slide rails for drawers if needed.

 Step 2: Screw and glue the box together.
 Remember to predrill all screw holes and countersink the heads for a neat finish.
 After your box is assembled, lightly sand it and brush on a second coat of paint.

 Step 3: Lay the painted door in position and carefully screw on the piano hinge.